Dionysus: Origins

 Other Mycenaean records from Pylos record the worship of a god named Eleuther, who was the son of Zeus, and to whom oxen were sacrificed.
 The link to both Zeus and oxen, as well as etymological links between the name Eleuther or Eleutheros with the Latin name Liber Pater, indicates that this may have been another name for Dionysus.
 According to Károly Kerényi, these clues suggest that even in the thirteenth century BC, the core religion of Dionysus was in place, as were his important myths.
 At Knossos in Minoan Crete, men were often given the name "Pentheus", who is a figure in later Dionysian myth and which also means "suffering".
 Kerényi argued that to give such a name to one's child implies a strong religious connection, potentially not the separate character of Pentheus who suffers at the hands of Dionysus's followers in later myths, but as an epithet of Dionysus himself, whose mythology describes a god who must endure suffering before triumphing over it.
 According to Kerényi, the title of "man who suffers" likely originally referred to the god himself, only being applied to distinct characters as the myth developed.

-The oldest known image of Dionysus accompanied by his name is found on a dinos by the Attic potter Sophilos around 570 BC and is located in the British Museum.
-By the seventh century, iconography found on pottery shows that Dionysus was already worshiped as more than just a god associated with wine.
-He was associated with weddings, death, sacrifice, and sexuality, and his retinue of satyrs and dancers was already established.
+The oldest image that is certain to be of Dionysus (as it is accompanied by his name) is found on a dinos by the Attic potter Sophilos from around 570 BC, now in the British Museum.
+Cornelia Isler-Kerényi argues that he also apppears on pottery from the seventh century, showing that he was already worshiped as more than just a god associated with wine, being associated with weddings, death, sacrifice, and sexuality, and that his retinue of satyrs and dancers was already established.
 A common theme in these early depictions was the metamorphosis, at the hand of the god, of his followers into hybrid creatures, usually represented by both tame and wild satyrs, representing the transition from civilised life back to nature as a means of escape.